xnze/flexerx/README.md

-# flexerx
-Flexer X Official
+# Flexer X

+# HOW TO RUN

+RUN AS ADMIN

+HIT THE SYRINGE TO INJECT

+HIT THE </> TO EXECUTE

+BAM YOUR DONE